Charities facing ‘trustee crisis’ with four in five reporting a vacancy

 Lack of representation

-The survey, released at the start of Trustees’ Week, also found that 61% of charities said their biggest concern was the underrepresentation of young people on their board, while 50% said a lack of ethnic representation was their main problem.
+The survey, released at the start of Trustees’ Week, also found that 61% of charities said a big concern was the underrepresentation of young people on their board, while 50% said a lack of ethnic representation was a major problem.

-Some 35% said a lack of disability representation topped their concerns while 31% were mainly worried about a lack of technical skills.
+Some 35% said a lack of disability representation was a main concern while 31% were worried about a lack of technical skills.

 Sarah Elliott, NCVO chief executive, said: “It’s crucial for boards to reflect the communities they serve.